 Tyler Souza, MS student

 I grew up on the Potomac River in Alexandria, Virginia where I developed a love for being on the water and coastal environments.
 I first fell in love with the outdoors on a Boy Scout camping trip and have been looking for ways to get outside ever since.
 I followed this path to North Carolina where I attended UNC for undergrad, majoring in Environmental Science and Economics with a marine science minor.
 While at UNC I was a part of a Capstone research team under Dr. Kaylyn Gootman studying water quality and bathymetry on Jordan Lake outside of Chapel Hill.
 After graduation I headed to Boston to become a park ranger with Boston Harbor Islands National Park where I assisted with the park’s ongoing research and monitoring projects involving everything from rocky intertidal species surveys to invasive species reduction to geomorphological modelling.
 I also served as the park’s head cartographer and created maps for National Park sites throughout the greater Boston region.
-In my Master’s research I will be examining sediment dynamics on the Beaufort Shelf in Northern Alaska, an incredibly dynamic area that is rapidly changing.
+In my Master’s research I will be examining sediment dynamics in the Coos Bay Estuary, a system impacted by many decades of development.
 I cannot wait to get started on research with UNC!